All Episodes

 And this is just the latest example.

-According to The Atlantic, Richard Stengel's decision to join the regime is just the latest example of a new trend among mainstream media journalists who are making it official by officially joining the regime rather than being a satellite member at a newspaper or magazine.
+According to The Atlantic, Richard Stingle's decision to join the regime is just the latest example of a new trend among mainstream media journalists who are making it official by officially joining the regime rather than being a satellite member at a newspaper or magazine.

-Some of these Obama regime people married to people in the media.
+Who they are married to, some of these Obama regime people married to people in the media.

 I think it's the numbers in three figures.

-It's not even that's why there's not even a pretense to it anymore.
+It's not even, that's why there's not even a pretense to it anymore.

 Just notice the clock.

-He he named Obama person of the year for Time Magazine one year because Obama got the votes of low information voters.
+We got a couple of soundbites from Stingle, just to remind you who he is and things that he's he named Obama person of the year for Time Magazine one year because Obama got the votes of low information voters.

-That was the qualification.
+That was the qualifying.

 Obama was named Time Magazine Person of the Year because he was able to reach out and get the votes of the ignorant.

-Okay, December 19th on the Today Show, 2012.
+Okay, December 19th on the Today Show, 2012, Savannah Guthrie talking to Richard Stingle.

-And she said, who is Times person of the year, Richard?
+And she said, who is Time's person of the year, Richard?

 Our person of the year for 2012 is President Barack Obama.

-He won reelection despite a higher unemployment rate than anybody's had to face in 70 years.
+He won re-election despite a higher unemployment rate than anybody's had to face in 70 years.

 He's the first Democrat to actually win two consecutive terms with over 50% of the vote.